TajaKuzman/X-GENRE-Annotation-Guidelines/index.md

 ### Mapping to the GINCO, FTD and CORE schemata

-The X-GENRE categories can be mapped to the GINCO (Kuzman et al., 2022), CORE (Egbert et al., 2015) and FTD schema (Sharoff, 2018), which enables cross-dataset cross-lingual experiments with GINCO, FTD and CORE datasets.
+The X-GENRE categories can be mapped to the GINCO (Kuzman et al., 2022), CORE (Egbert et al., 2015) and FTD (Sharoff, 2018) schemata, which enables cross-lingual cross-dataset experiments with GINCO, FTD and CORE datasets.

 The mapping is shown in the following figure: